teledatics/teledatics_docs/docs/sensor.md

 ![](images/TD-XPAH-SENS-HAT.png)

-The **TD-XPAH-ETH-HAT** was developed from the Teledatics Kicad daughterboard 'hAT' [template](https://github.com/teledatics/TD-XPAH_hAT_template).
+The **TD-XPAH-SENS-HAT** was developed from the Teledatics Kicad daughterboard 'hAT' [template](https://github.com/teledatics/TD-XPAH_hAT_template).
 The Kicad template can be installed in Kicad 6.x or newer versions.

 The Teledatics GUI <i>standalone</i> mode firmware automatically recognizes and initializes the Air Quality Sensor hAT on boot.